octo-technology/OpenTezos/docs/baking/cli-baker.md

 ## Switching testnet

-Tezos is a fast evolving blockchain and testnets follow each other and replace each other.
+Tezos is a fast-evolving blockchain and testnets follow each other and replace each other.
 It will therefore be necessary from time to time to connect to a new network to prepare for a change.

 Let's say we already had a node configured on **Florencenet** (like in the [previous example](#example-for-baking-on-the-florencenet-testnet)) and that the new tesnet has just been released, let's say its name is **Newtestnet** (for the example).

-To switch to Newtesnet, we will have to initialize another Tezos node.
+To switch to _Newtesnet_, we will have to initialize another Tezos node.

 Let's create a directory that will contain all the elements of our second node: